ttuannguyen/phase-4-project/README.md

 - Sign up for a new accoun
 - Log in and log out of the site
 - View a list of secret spots
-- Create a visit note
+- Create a visit (with date and comment)
 - Modify or delete the revist